mossbanay/Psychology-3-4/Questions/Chapter4.md

 - Broca's area
   * Responsible for the production of speech
+  * Plays a minor role in comprehension of speech
   * Found in the left hemisphere for 95% of patients
   * Damage to this area leads to difficulty in forming grammarical structure (Broca's aphasia)
     * Comprehension and understanding of words remains unaffected when damaged

 - Association areas
   * Prefrontal cortex
   * Receives and combines information from within the frontal lobe and other lobes to plan and execute more complex tasks
   * Control of emotion, expression of emotion
+  * Attention, personality

 ##### Parietal lobe
 - Primary somatosensory cortex